angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 Here you can win against an opponent who has double Endurance available.

 1. Draw Ideas for turn.
-1. Cast Ideas and draw Cavern, Street Wraith and Oracle.
+1. Cast Ideas and draw Street Wraith, Oracle and Cavern.
 1. Play the Cavern and Cast Oracle.
 1. Oracle will trigger with 1 card remaining in library.
 1. If they Endurance, allow the trigger to resolve and you will have 3 cards remaining in library.
-1. Before the Oracle trigger resolves, cycle Street Wraith to draw Street Wraith.
-2 cards remain in library.
+1. Before the Oracle trigger resolves, cycle Street Wraith to draw the second Street Wraith.
+2 cards now remain in library.
-1. If they Endurance again, allow the trigger to resolve and once more cycle Street Wraith to draw Street Wraith.
+1. If they Endurance again, allow the trigger to resolve and once more cycle Street Wraith.
-1. Oracle trigger resolves.
-2 cards remain in library.
+1. Oracle trigger resolves with 2 cards left in library.

 If you run :card[Pact of Negation] then Ideas also is the easiest way to enable a pile to draw Oracle, mana and protection all in one go.

-The main takeaway from this is as follows: You don't have to run Ideas Unbound however it is still a powerful tool in the Doomsday arsenal and should not be disregarded lightly.
+The main takeaway from this is as follows: you don't have to run :card[Ideas Unbound] however it is still a powerful tool in the Doomsday arsenal and should not be disregarded lightly.

 #### Basic Lands